sqlbot/dtsl-mysql/README.md

 ##### Support for particularly useful subsets of iso8601 formatting of datetimes

-MySQL has some excellend built-in date/time maniupulation functions and a useful implemetation of time zones, including the magic handling of `TIMESTAMP` columns in the current session `@@time_zone` but lacks the ability to accept timestamps you may receive from external APIs and other places.
+MySQL has some excellent built-in date/time manipulation functions and a useful implementation of time zones, including the magic handling of `TIMESTAMP` columns in the current session `@@time_zone` but lacks the ability to accept timestamps you may receive from external APIs and other places.

 We have that one covered: